 What this report does tell us, on the other hand, is that tech skills are growing in demand and that most of us need them.

-If you want to increase your value on the job market, in any industry, improve your tech skills.
+If you want to increase your value on the job market, improve your tech skills in any industry.
 Take an online course about data analytics, security, or web and app development.
 Learn about machine learning, automation, and cloud computing.
 Even if you don’t think these things are part of your job, you’ll be ahead of the competition if you have a grasp of them and at least understand what they are and how to talk about them.

 It’s always good to be adding to your skillset.
 Start now.